HomeSocial & DatingInstagram

 Do I really need extra editing apps, or is Instagram enough?

-For most everyday posts, the built in editor is genuinely enough once you learn the adjustment sliders rather than just slapping on a filter.
+For most everyday posts, the built in editor is enough once you learn the adjustment sliders rather than just slapping on a filter.
 We only reached for apps like Snapseed or Lightroom when we needed selective edits, object removal, or precise color control, none of which Instagram offers on its own.
+Snapseed is free, so trying it costs nothing.

 Is editing better on iPhone or iPad?

 The tools are the same, so it comes down to comfort.
-We found the iPhone perfect for quick edits on the go, while the iPad's larger screen made fine adjustments like Structure and Shadows much easier to judge.
-If you have both, edit the important shots on the iPad and post from whichever device is in your hand.
+Since the native iPad app arrived in late 2025, the editing screen fills the bigger display, which makes fine adjustments like Structure and Shadows easier to judge.
+We found the iPhone fine for quick edits on the go and the iPad better for the shots we cared about.
+If you have both, edit the important photos on the iPad and post from whichever device is in your hand.